omaraflak/omaraflak.github.io/markdown/cuda.md

 }
 ```

-## What if we have more elements than threads ?
+## What if we have more elements to process than threads ?

 As we saw earlier, our GPU has about 40k threads that can run in parallel.
-How can we then process, say, 100,000 elements?
+How can we process, say, 100k elements?
+You don't even need to get to that extreme, you might simply want to split the GPU usage across different calculations, so you'll have a certain number of threads allocated to a certain task.

 > Vertical scaling!

 A thread doesn't have to process only a single element, it can process multiple.
-For example, if the GPU had 1000 threads available, and we wanted to process 5000 elements.
-We could run 1000 threads and have each thread process 5 elements.
+For example, if the GPU had 1000 threads available and we wanted to process 5000 elements, we could run 1000 threads and have each thread process 5 elements.

 A common way to do that is to use a *grid-stride loop*: